ErgodicMage/DapperRepositoryOld/README.md

     public string LastName {get; set;}
 }
 ```
-The PersonDAO does not change from the previous example.
+The PersonRepository does not change from the previous example.
 DapperRepository automatcally generates the proper SQL to match the POCO.